aaayejaaaye/aaayejaaaye.github.io/_posts/2019-11-17-I-Tried-Spark-AR-Beginner-Friendly.md

 How long has this been a thing!?(August) It's fantastic, super easy, and fun!

 I was recently Googling: AR Software 2019, and found Spark AR show up in several of my results.
-At first I was reluctant because I personally don’t currently use Instagram or Facebook filters (but have been considering it).
-I thought it seems simple so let’s give it a go! and I made this simple lil filter that make it look like you have a cool RGB bulb  in your space that changes color whenever you tap the screen.
+At first I was reluctant because I personally don’t currently use Instagram or Facebook filters (but have been considering it). <!--more-->I thought it seems simple so let’s give it a go! and I made this simple lil filter that make it look like you have a cool RGB bulb  in your space that changes color whenever you tap the screen.

 ![Image of SparkRGB](\pictures\basic color switcing\giphy.gif)